tomeshnet/toronto-community-network-docs/src/network/network-er-x-sfp.md

 Define the domain suffix that will be used.
 The clients will attempt to add this to the end of any domain names that are used if not found.
 For example `sn1a1` will try to resolve `sn1a1.tcn.tomesh.net`

 `... lease 600`
-Define the length of the lease. `600` means 5 minutes.
+Define the length of the lease in seconds.

 `... start xxx.xxx.xxx.127 stop xxx.xxx.xxx.254`
 Define the first and last IP address that will be issued.